You are here

 1995 — The course “Introduction to the Principles and Practice of Clinical Research” is first offered.
 It provides education in the basics of safe, ethical, and efficient clinical research.

-February 1996 — Details on clinical research studies conducted at the Clinical Center are made available online (http://clinicalstudies.info.nih.gov/), increasing opportunities for physicians and patient volunteers to participate in NIH clinical investigations.
+February 1996 — Details on clinical research studies conducted at the Clinical Center are made available online at http://clinicalstudies.info.nih.gov/, increasing opportunities for physicians and patient volunteers to participate in NIH clinical investigations.

-November 1996 — A Board of Governors is appointed by the Secretary of HHS, marking a new governing system for the Clinical Center.
+November 1996 — A Board of Governors is appointed by the Secretary of the Department of Health and Human Services, marking a new governing system for the Clinical Center.

-July 1997 — DTM launches a 3,000-square feet model core [cGMP] cell processing facility, created to meet increasing investigative needs for cell products used in new cellular therapies such as immunotherapy, gene therapy, stem cell transplantation, and pancreatic islet cell transplantation.
+July 1997 — The Department of Transfusion Medicine launches a 3,000-square feet model core [cGMP] cell processing facility, created to meet increasing investigative needs for cell products used in new cellular therapies such as immunotherapy, gene therapy, stem cell transplantation, and pancreatic islet cell transplantation.

 November 4, 1997 — Vice President Al Gore and Senator Mark O. Hatfield attend groundbreaking ceremonies for the Mark O. Hatfield Clinical Research Center, designed to include a new hospital and research laboratories.

 1999 — The Clinical Pathology Department is renamed the Department of Laboratory Medicine.